-It is the responsibility of COLT and its employees and students to create and maintain a culture that recognizes bullying and harassment as unacceptable behaviour and where everyone can realize their full potential.
+It is the responsibility of COLT and its employees and students to create and maintain a culture that recognizes bullying and harassment as unacceptable behaviour and where everyone can realise their full potential.

-If you experience or observe bullying and harassment, report the incident to the COLT Manager, the Program Director or the Executive Director.
-On receiving a harassment complaint a person or persons duly authorized by COLT will investigate the complaint by interviewing the complainant, subject of complaint, those involved and/or witnesses, make a determination of what happened, consult (if necessary) with an expert or source on harassment and recommend a course of action.
+If you experience or observe bullying and harassment, report the incident to the COLT Director, the Managing Director or the President.
+On receiving a harassment complaint a person or persons duly authorized by COLT will investigate the complaint by interviewing the complainant, subject of complaint, those involved and/or witnesses, make a determination of what happened, consult (if necessary) with any expert or source on harassment and recommend a course of action.

 - Sexual assault